lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 10** (second clause).
 Where the fear of the Lord rules in the heart, there will be a constant conscientious care to keep his commandments: not to talk them, but to do them; and such *have a good understanding, i.e.,* First, They are well understood, their obedience is graciously accepted as a plain indication of their mind, that they do indeed fear God.
 Secondly, They understand well.

-1\.It is a sign they do understand well: the most obedient are accepted as the most intelligent.
+1\.
+It is a sign they do understand well: the most obedient are accepted as the most intelligent.
 They are wise that make God's law their rule, and are in everything ruled by it.

-2\.It is the way to understand better. *"A good understanding are they to all that do them"; i.e.,* the fear of the Lord, and the laws of God give men a good understanding, and are able to make them wise unto salvation.— *Condensed from Matthew Henry.*
+2\.
+It is the way to understand better. *"A good understanding are they to all that do them"; i.e.,* the fear of the Lord, and the laws of God give men a good understanding, and are able to make them wise unto salvation.— *Condensed from Matthew Henry.*

 ## Hints to the Village Preacher